SRAM i-Motion 9 hub, coaster-brake version

 There are a couple of hitches, though: SRAM doesn't supply individual replacement parts.
 The gear unit was only ever sold as a single part, and SRAM does not stock replacement parts for its internal-gear hubs in the USA.
 Also, an internal nut is destroyed in disassembly and is not available for replacement.
 Aaron's Bicycle Repair in Seattle, Washington, USA has had replacement nuts fabricated and sells them.
 Aaron is assembling a stock of spare parts and can rebuild these hubs.

 The SRAM 2010 technical manual (also available in German) covers removal and replacement from the shell of all versions of the hub, and servicing the coaster brake.
 The instructions in the manual should be followed in connection with my PDF disassembly instructions.
-Note SRAM's warning about damaging the right-side outer dust seal during disassembly.
+Note RAM's warning about damaging the right-side outer dust seal during disassembly.
 I'm not sure whether there is a workaround.

 Parts lists for all versions of the hub are in the SRAM 2010 spare parts catalog in English and German, but again, SRAM doesn't stock spare parts in the USA.

-The hub should be removed from the shell, cleaned and re lubricated, even when new, because factory lubrication is often inadequate.
+The hub should be removed from the shell, cleaned and re lubricated, even when new, because factory lubrication is inadequate.
 See the information on lubrication in the main article about internal-gear hubs on this site.
 The disc-brake and brakeless versions (possibly also the i-Brake version) can be re-oiled through one of the brake mounting holes.
 These should be closed off with machine screws when not in use: the plastic cover supplied with the brakeless version does not seal well.

 Anti-rotation washers are different from those of other SRAM internal-gear hubs except the newer G8 hub.
-As the i-Motion 9 is a rotary-shifting hub, different anti-rotation washers are needed depending on the angle of dropout slots, as shown in SRAM's manuals.
+As this is a rotary-shifting hub, different anti-rotation washers are needed depending on the angle of dropout slots, as shown in SRAM's manuals.
 Shimano Nexus antirotation washers can be made to fit with some filing.